-Many small business still use spreadsheets to manage their employee records.
-This could include their personnel record, annual leave, sickness records and more.
+Many small businesses still use spreadsheets to manage their employee records.
+This could include their personnel record, annual leave, sickness records, and more.

 1) Spreadsheets require more IT skills than you might expect